okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/reference-architectures/mmoe/lab-overview/index.md

 The tutorials in this lab are designed to run sequentially, with each tutorial starting with the results on the one before:

-1. In [How to configure Terraform Cloud](/architecture-center/reference-architectures/mmoe/lab-1-configure-terraform-cloud), you create a free Terraform Cloud account, connect it to your Github account and development Okta org.
+1. In [Configure Terraform Cloud](/architecture-center/reference-architectures/mmoe/lab-1-configure-terraform-cloud), you create a free Terraform Cloud account, connect it to your Github account and development Okta org.
 Then, you configure it to react to changes in your Github repo.
-1. In [How to create resources for your environment](/architecture-center/reference-architectures/mmoe/lab-2-create-resources), you use Terraform to create the resources required to make your org functional.
+1. In [Create resources for your environment](/architecture-center/reference-architectures/mmoe/lab-2-create-resources), you use Terraform to create the resources required to make your org functional.
-1. In [How to change an object in that environment](/architecture-center/reference-architectures/mmoe/lab-3-rename-a-group), you use Terraform to update the name of an existing group in the new org.
+1. In [Change an object in that environment](/architecture-center/reference-architectures/mmoe/lab-3-rename-a-group), you use Terraform to update the name of an existing group in the new org.
-1. In [How to move objects between environments](/architecture-center/reference-architectures/mmoe/lab-4-deploy-changes-to-production), you deploy your changes from the development environment to a separate production environment.
+1. In [Move objects between environments](/architecture-center/reference-architectures/mmoe/lab-4-deploy-changes-to-production), you deploy your changes from the development environment to a separate production environment.
-1. In [How to detect drift between environments and correct it](/architecture-center/reference-architectures/mmoe/lab-5-detect-drift), you update a resource in production outside of Terraform, and then run a Terraform plan to detect if an asset is changed.
+1. In [Detect drift between environments and correct it](/architecture-center/reference-architectures/mmoe/lab-5-detect-drift), you update a resource in production outside of Terraform, and then run a Terraform plan to detect if an asset is changed.
-1. In [How to schedule drift detection daily](/architecture-center/reference-architectures/mmoe/lab-6-synchronize-environments-daily), you create a workflow to automatically run a speculative plan daily in production to detect drift.
+1. In [Schedule drift detection daily](/architecture-center/reference-architectures/mmoe/lab-6-synchronize-environments-daily), you create a workflow to automatically run a speculative plan daily in production to detect drift.

 ## Prerequisites